Jyväskylä Music Competitions

 Our bigger competitions take place in every three year in Jyväskylä.
 The orchestra in finale concerts is Jyväskylä Sinfonia and the juries are consisting of top experienced musicians and pedagogues.

-The prizes and winners in Ilmari Hannikainen Piano Chamber Music Competition 2020
+The prizes and winners in Ilmari Hannikainen Piano Chamber Music Competition 2023 and 2020

 Jyväskylä, the capital of Central Finland, is a dynamic and modern university town in the heart of the beautiful lake district.
 It is the cradle of Finnish pedagogic know-how and has provided the foundation for the successful school system in the country.
 The seminary for teacher education was established already in 1860 and was from the beginning on the cutting edge of pedagogy.
 This strong tradition of producing highly competent teachers has put Finland repeatedly among the top countries in the PISA-rankings.